rapid7/le_lambda/README.md

 # le_lambda
 Follow the instructions below to send logs stored on AWS S3 to Logentries.

-All source code can be found on the [le_lambda Github page](https://github.com/logentries/le_lambda).
+All source code and dependencies can be found on the [le_lambda Github page](https://github.com/logentries/le_lambda).

 ###### Example use cases:
 * Forwarding AWS ELB and CloudFront logs